Fineuralab

 Writing down the judgment behind the tools

 These are not news summaries or prompt templates.
-They are short working notes behind Fineuralab’s tools: when to redact, when to pause for review, and when to turn a long chat into a handoff package.
+They are short working notes behind Fineuralab’s tools, project pages, and indexable content: when to redact, when to pause for review, when to turn a long chat into a handoff package, and when a page is not ready to become a search entry.

 Recent notes